An American historian in the 19th century described the frontier vanguard in the following words:

 These were the McLemores who left Tennessee for Texas.

-Owen McLemore was born in 1790 in Tennessee and married Annabel March in 1816.
-Together they worked a sustenance farm in Tennessee and began to build a family outside of Nashville, seeing their first son Jacob McLemore come into the world on Christmas Day 1818.
-Annabel gave birth to six other sons before dying in 1860 by which time the family had migrated to East Texas.
+Owen McLemore was born in 1791 in Tennessee and married Anabel March in 1812.
+Together they worked a sustenance farm in Tennessee and began to build a family in East Tennessee, seeing their first son Jacob McLemore come into the world on Christmas Day 1818.
+Anabel gave birth to six other sons before dying during childbirth 1832 at which time, Owen took his six surviving sons to West Texas (see songs, “Blinkin’ Back a Tear” and “My Anabel“).

+Jake decided to stay in Nashville after graduating from Vandy with a degree in Business Administration.
 After investing in several businesses, he came to own a bar, which he had won in a poker game.
-He promptly changed the name and settled down as proprietor of McLemore’s Bar in 1984.
+He promptly changed the name and settled down as proprietor of McLemore’s Bar in 1985 (see song, “McLemore’s“).

-Jake is raising Charles to be a sturdy young man in the long line of McLemore men.
+Jake is currently living with Pearl and Sadie Jo outside Shreveport, Louisiana, and maintaining a close relationship with Charles, helping him to grow into a sturdy young man in the long line of McLemore men.